Knowledge Representation & Reasoning: 2023-2024

-- An Introduction to Description Logic.
-Franz Baader, Ian Horrocks, Carsten Lutz, Uli Sattler
+- Franz Baader, Ian Horrocks, Carsten Lutz, Uli Sattler, An Introduction to Description Logic, 2017

-- Handbook of Knowledge Representation.
-Frank van Harmelen, Vladimir Lifschitz and Bruce Porter (Eds).
-Foundations of Artificial Intelligence, 2008.
+Frank van Harmelen, Vladimir Lifschitz and Bruce Porter (Eds), Handbook of Knowledge

 Students are formally asked for feedback at the end of the course.
 Students can also submit feedback at any point here.
 Feedback received here will go to the Head of Academic Administration, and will be dealt with confidentially when being passed on further.
 All feedback is welcome.

 This form is not to be used by students studying for a degree in the Department of Computer Science, or for Visiting Students who are registered for Computer Science courses